-[Section IV.]
-Be it therefore enacted by the authority aforesaid, That the carriages and horses wanted for the said expedition shall be procured in the same manner as the other carriages and horses are hereby directed to be procured, and the said owner or owners of every carriage and four horses with a driver that shall be employed in the said expedition shall be paid by the officer demanding the same the sum of fifteen shillings per diem for every day he shall be so employed until he shall return to his habitation; and the driver and horses shall be maintained and supported at the charge of the Crown; and that the owner or owners of six horses with pack saddles and a driver shall have and receive twelve shillings per diem until he shall return to his place of abode and be maintained in like manner; and that every carriage and horse shall be valued and appraised by four indifferent persons, two whereof shall be chosen on the part of His Majesty and two on the part of the owners before the same shall be taken into the said service;
+And in case any carriages and horses shall be wanted for the transportation of provisions beyond the inhabited parts of this province, the same shall be procured in the same manner as the other carriages and horses are hereby directed to be procured, and the said owner or owners of every carriage and four horses, with a driver, that shall be so employed beyond the inhabited parts of this province, shall be paid by the officer demanding the same the sum of fifteen shillings per diem for every day he shall be so employed until he shall return to his habitation, and the driver and horses shall be maintained and supported at the charge of the Crown.
+And that the owner or owners of six horses, with pack saddles and a driver, shall have and receive twelve shillings per diem until he shall return to his place of abode and be maintained in like manner.
+And that every carriage and horse shall be valued and appraised by four indifferent persons, two whereof shall be chosen on the part of His Majesty and two on the part of the owners, before the same shall be taken into the said service, and in case any of the said carriages and horses should be lost, destroyed, killed, taken by the enemy or otherwiserendered useless to the owners, the said valuation shall be paid to the respective owner or owners of such carriages and horses that shall be so lost, destroyed, killed, taken by the enemy or otherwise rendered useless by the commander in chief of His Majesty's forces in these parts.